joeyhdz/Brewery-Case-Study/ProjectMarkdown.md

-We found with our model that it is possible to predict whether a beer is considered an IPA or Ale based on its IBU and ABV values at an Accuracy of 84.64%.
+We found with our model that it is possible to predict whether a beer is considered an IPA or Ale based on its IBU and ABV values at an Accuracy of 99.66102%.
 The model created to do this is a KNN model which uses neighboring values of a “k” amount around the given input to predict what the classification of the item in question is.
-Additionally, we created a model to generate the optimal K value so that we could fine tune the parameter to generate accurate results.

 ``` r
 ################################### KNN Prediction Model Data #########################